(Article 2 of 2)

 - Have you constructed a clear vision statement and goals?
 What are you personally going to have to do differently and new?
 What things do you need to delegate to others to make sure they get done?

-Real business vision is always intentional.
+The real business vision is always intentional.
 It’s easy and fairly standard to be “busy” as a business owner.
 Accomplishing your business and career Vision requires focus and time.
 Many business owners wake up in their own business wondering; Where did I get off track?; Why am I so busy?; Why don’t I have more time to work on the stuff I liked when I started my business?

 “Busyness” happens with little to no effort.
 You can be working on autopilot and before you realize it, you are completely busy.
 “Business” success takes a lot of effort to define, execute and stay on track to accomplish.
 It takes clear Vision, 20/20 Vision.